Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

 *The `interrupt` method interrupts **this thread**.*
 Unless the current thread is interrupting itself, which is always permitted, the checkAccess method of this thread is invoked, which may cause a SecurityException to be thrown.
+The interruption is that it doesn’t actually interrupt a running thread — it just requests that the thread interrupt itself at the next convenient opportunity.
 1. If this thread is blocked in an invocation of the wait(), wait(long), or wait(long, int) methods of the Object class, or of the join(), join(long), join(long, int), sleep(long), or sleep(long, int), methods of this class, then its interrupt status will be cleared and it will receive an InterruptedException.

 2. If this thread is blocked in an I/O operation upon an InterruptibleChannel then the channel will be closed, the thread's interrupt status will be set, and the thread will receive a java.nio.channels.ClosedByInterruptException.